femix300/Merit/backend/README.md

 ## GET /universities/description
 Retrieves detailed information about a selected university.
 Accepts a GET request and returns detailed information about the selected university, including its name, ID, location, establishment year, and description.

+**Query Parameters:**
+- `university_name` (str, required): The name of the university for which to retrieve the aggregate requirements.
+This must be passed as a query parameter.

 **Response Example:**
 - `200 OK`:
   ```json